 6-7 DECEMBER 2019 / Education University of Hong Kong

-Participants might consider any aspect of Tan’s work, including the media and genres Tan has favored, his major themes, and the ways in which his works have been read.
-Across multiple domains of artistic practice, Tan has foregrounded a distinctive emotional palette, centered on experiences of longing and displacement, but equally focusing on the fantastic and even absurd.
+Any aspect of Tan’s work, including the media and genres Tan has favored, his major themes, and the ways in which his works have been read.
 Contributors might explore how Tan’s distinctive vision can be understood alongside other forms of graphic narrative, children’s literature, or visual art.

-Shaun Tan’s work, particularly The Arrival (2006), has been widely taught.
-Participants might consider Tan’s work in terms of its usefulness in language, literacy, or literature education.
+Any aspect of how Tan’s work has been taught, including its usefulness in language, literacy, literature, drama, history or arts education and other social science education.
 Tan’s work also foregrounds the power of visual language, and might be discussed in terms of education for visual literacy, multimedia literacy, or other emerging domains.

-The Arrival was chosen as the book for the first year of 我城我書 / One City One Book Hong Kong, a community reading project initiated by the Centre for Popular Culture in the Humanities (EdUHK).
+Any aspect of how Tan has been read and discussed in communities.
+Tan’s graphic novel The Arrival was chosen as the book for the first year of 我城我書 / One City One Book Hong Kong, a community reading project initiated by the Centre for Popular Culture in the Humanities (EdUHK).
 Events related to the book have been held in the literary, artistic, and education communities, and the book has been widely discussed and enjoyed throughout the city in 2019.
-We invite analysis or discussion of this community reading project, the place of Shaun Tan’s work within it, or wider considerations of community reading and literacy promotion.

 Call for Grant Applications

 我城我書 / One City One Book Hong Kong would like to foster the development of city-based community reading projects in Asia.
-If you would like to found a “One City One Book” or “Big Read” project in a city in Asia, please consider applying for a stipend to attend “Reading Shaun Tan in Hong Kong.”
+If you would like to found a “One City One Book” or “Big Read” project in a city in Asia, please consider applying for a stipend to attend this conference.
 The stipend, in the amount of HK10,000, is intended to facilitate the attendance of one or two persons who are in a position to develop a community reading project, so academics, educators, and librarians are particularly invited to apply.
-We look forward to sharing our experiences with you and to participating in the development of a sister project nearby.
-Please send a CV or resume, along with a one-page description of your vision for your project, to email@example.com, by 15 June 2019.
+Please send a CV or resume, along with a one-page description of your vision for your project, to firstname.lastname@example.org, by 31 July 2019.

-The language of the conference will be English.
-Abstracts are due to conference organizers by 15 June 2019.
-Please send your proposal title, a 200-word abstract, and a brief biographical statement to firstname.lastname@example.org by 15 June 2019.
+Abstracts are due to conference organizers by 31 July 2019.
+Please send your proposal title, a 200-word abstract, and a brief biographical statement to email@example.com.

 Book Talk: Chinese Stardom in Participatory Cyberculture by Dr. Dorothy Lau (HKBU)